jskeo/url-to-pdf-api/README.md

 It's fairly easy to expose the contents of files on the server.
 You have been warned!*

 **JSKEO**: Thanks for the warning!
 This repo has fixes for these security concerns.
-For now the documentation is almost the same, most important takeaway is this version has a new env variable: ALLOW_DOMAIN.
-It's used to allow only one target domain.
+For now the documentation is almost the same, most important takeaway is this version has a few new env variables.
 Also, various interaction methods are disabled and a fix for a known bug in the original version that allows http even when ALLOW_HTTP variable is false.
 My fix is not too sophisticated, but it works.

 Stay tuned.
 **⭐️ Features:**